-The horizontal phase space x' vs. x (similar for y projection), shown in Figure 1.8, of the beam is an ellipse with invariant area along the beamline (under conditions that space charge effect, coherent synchrotron radiation, and wakefiled are ignorable) [8].
+The horizontal phase space x' vs. x (similar for y projection), shown in Figure 1.8, of the beam is an ellipse with invariant area along the beamline (under conditions that space charge effects, coherent synchrotron radiation, and wakefield are ignorable) [8].

-Figure 1.7: Coordinated system and reference orbit (dashed line) [8].
+Figure 1.7: Coordinate system and reference orbit (dashed line) [8].